 Camp will eliminate communal supplies where feasible.
 Shared manipulatives will be sanitized following each use.

-Keep each camper’s belongings separated from others’ and in individually labeled containers, cubbies, or areas.
+Camp will keep each camper’s belongings separated from others’ and in individually labeled containers, cubbies, or areas.

-Ensure adequate supplies to minimize sharing of high-touch materials to the extent possible (e.g., assign art supplies or other equipment to a single camper), or limit use of supplies and equipment to one group of campers at a time and clean and disinfect between use.
+Camp will ensure adequate supplies to minimize sharing of high-touch materials to the extent possible (e.g., assign art supplies or other equipment to a single camper), or limit use of supplies and equipment to one group of campers at a time and clean and disinfect between use.

 Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible, for example by opening windows and doors.
 Do not open windows and doors if doing so poses a safety or health risk (e.g., risk of falling or triggering asthma symptoms) to campers using the facility.

 Cohorting: Cohorts are groups of campers and staff that stay together throughout the day to minimize exposure to other people while at camp.
 Cohorts will have the same staff stay with the same group of campers and remain together as much as possible.
 Camp will limit mixing between cohorts.
 Cohorting will not replace other prevention measures, including wearing masks.
 Campers and staff in the same cohort should continue to wear masks at all times indoors, except when eating and drinking.